Quiver (video game)

 Quiver is a 1997 first-person shooter video game developed and published by ESD Games.
 The game revolves around the player infiltrating alien bases with an arsenal of weapons to recover time-traveling orbs.
 The game was intentionally designed as a clone of the first-person shooter Doom (1993) and was geared toward inexpensive computers.
-It was released as shareware for the MS-DOS to mixed reviews.
+It was released as shareware for MS-DOS.

 Gameplay

 Quiver is a first-person shooter video game.
 The premise of Quiver is that aliens have stolen orbs that can travel back in time, and the player's mission is to infiltrate their bases and recover the orbs.
 The game has 27 levels divided across three episodes, with the goal of each level being to traverse a base and retrieve three orbs.
 Along the way, the player must fight projectile-shooting enemies with an arsenal of weapons, which include the Spiker, which shoots spiked balls; the Fajita Maker, which shoots three fireballs; the Shredder, which lobs sticky grenades; the Alien Hell Hands, which shoots projectiles around the player; and the Medusa Sphere, which reflects incoming projectiles back to the player's enemies.